Volunteer with Rhinos

 Dates and Costs

 You can join our horse riding volunteer programme for either one or two weeks, on specific dates throughout the year.
 Arrivals and departures are on set Mondays between mid-January and mid-December.
-The project will be closed from 18th December 2023 - 8th January 2024.
+The Equine project will be closed from 16th December 2024 - 20th January 2025.
+If you would like to arrive before 20th January, you may join the Rhino & Elephant Program from 6th January 2025.

 Fees are critical to funding the daily operations of the conservancy as well as covering the costs of the volunteer programme.